This glossary describes terminology in use at the University of Sydney. Select a letter to display entries beginning with that letter.

 The University of Sydney Union (USU) O-Week runs parallel to the Orientation Week program, where students have the opportunity to take part in social and extra-curricular events and activities, and join student clubs and societies.

 For more information, visit the Orientation website.
-Orientation is coordinated by the Student Transition and Retention (STAR) Team.

 A term used to describe a course leading to an award such as graduate diploma, master’s degree or PhD, which usually requires prior completion of a relevant undergraduate degree (or diploma) course.
 A ‘postgraduate’ is a student enrolled in such a course.